temals/projectci/README.md

 projectci
 =========

-Collaborate Branch, using this branch team can make changes and work together
+Project CI is a framework based in code igniter;

+make changes in collaborate branch;